 Chawanmushi is a Japanese egg custard appetizer which consists of ginkgo nuts, shiitake mushrooms, kamaboko (Japanese fish cake), and an egg mixture flavored with dashi, soy sauce, and mirin.
-The egg custard is steamed in a cup and often served as a cold or hot appetizer.
-There are many variation and we also put other seasonal ingredients include shrimp, fish, or veggies.
-I’ll be sharing a basic egg custard with chicken today.
+The egg custard is steamed in a dainty little tea cup and often served as a cold or hot appetizer.
+With a lovely pale yellow and colorful toppings, it is as tasty as it looks.

 Before moving onto the recipe, I want to thank Amelia of Amelia’s De-ssert for the blog awards.
 Thank you Amelia!